I fully admit that I have gone above and beyond for my daughters.

 - You worry about everything.
 Worrying means you care.
 Deeply.
 And any mother that cares deeply, loves deeply.
 Maybe this is an area where you can begin to let go … but it is a beautiful thing to love so much.

-- You yell.
+- You yell + Feel Awful for Doing So.
 Same as No. 1.
 You yell because you truly know your child can do better and should do better.
 You yell because you care so passionately about your child that you want them to be nothing short of perfect.
+And you feel awful because you know that’s not the kind of mom you want to be.

 - You try and create perfect moments.
 That failed cutesy lunch?
 That was a sign of a mom that has her heart in the right place — even if the child didn’t respond the way you wished.